Articles by Daniele Hamamdjian

+Hamamdjian began on-air reporting for CTV News Montreal in 2006.
 A Concordia University journalism graduate, Hamamdjian began her career as general assignment reporter at the Santa Monica Daily Press in California.

-Hamamdjian was born in Cairo, Egypt and lived in Los Angeles before immigrating to Montreal with her family in the late 1980s.
+Born in Cairo, Egypt, Hamamdjian lived in Los Angeles before immigrating to Montréal with her family in the late 1980s.
 Hamamdjian credits her parents with instilling in her the importance of keeping informed on world issues and current events.

 Her international upbringing and experience is reflected in her passion for world travel and the four languages she speaks, which include fluent French and English, as well as conversational Arabic and Italian.